Snowboarding Profiles' best freestyle snowboards list has now been updated for the 2025-2026 season.

 *TOP TIER HARD/ICY SNOW OPTION

-The Headspace retains it's place as our #4 board for 2025, for the third year running.
+The Headspace retains it's place as our #4 board for 2026, for its 4th year running now.

-The Head Space is so snappy and fun and will make you want to launch off whatever you can find, be it in the park or on the groomers - and, if your so inclined, it's a joy to spin on too.
+The Head Space is so snappy and fun and will cause you to want to launch off whatever you can find, be it in the park or on the groomers - and, if your so inclined, it's a joy to spin on too.

 Despite the camber dominant C3 profile, it transitions in/out of switch with ease and is also nice and easy to butter around on.